![]() |

 You have a new waterfront view everyday.

-Your center of balance is no longer standing straight, but leaning at a 30 degree angle.
+Your center of balance is no longer standing straight, but

-You drink warm cocktails, occasionally warm beer, if you are lucky enough to get it.
+You drink warm cocktails, occasionally warm beer, if you are

 You line dry your laundry.